zuesmajor/base-kerberos-ansible/README.md

 # SRE-Ansible-Docker

-Creating a DEV env for tutorials purpose
+Creating a DEV env for tutorials